Probing soft signals of gravitational-wave memory with space-based interferometers: Memory of compact binaries

-Eq.~\eqref{source_frame_waveform} is an idealized description, since in reality, the spacetime is not asymptotically flat.
-For a locally plane GW with sufficiently high frequency,\footnote{Here we consider a frequency band that is low enough for the soft waveform to be a good approximation, while still high enough for the eikonal approximation to be applicable.} its propagation in a curved spacetime background can be described by the eikonal approximation.
+Eq.~\eqref{source_frame_waveform} is an idealized description, since in reality the spacetime is not asymptotically flat and the observer is not located at infinity.
+For a locally plane GW with sufficiently high frequency, its propagation in a curved spacetime background can be described by the eikonal approximation.
 If the observed frequency of a Fourier mode with original frequency $f$ is shifted to $f'= \varrho f$, the observed frequency spectrum $\tilde h_\infty'(f)$ is related to the original spectrum $\tilde h_\infty (f)$ via

 where $F$ is the amplitude modulation factor (which becomes frequency-dependent in the wave-optics regime~\cite{Takahashi_2003,Emma2026}).